martinkatamba/coding_challenge/README.md

 `- rename example.env to .env`

 ### Recommendations
-`- adding authentication using jwt`
-`- adding tests using pytest & httpx`
+`- adding authentication using jwt, hashing password` `- adding tests using pytest & httpx`
 `- adding extra type validation on email using pydantic` `- adding checks not to add user who already exits and giving a 409 status code as opposed to a 500`